-Spend some time brain storming and write down as many ideas for meaningful stories you can share.
+Spend some time brainstorming and write down as many ideas for meaningful stories as you can.
 What do you think people want to talk about?
-How can you create a long lasting impression?
+How can you create a long-lasting impression?
 How do you want your audience to feel?

 You’re putting yourself and your work in front of strangers.
 Give them a reason to remember you and want to get to know you more.